BrickBot/.github/profile/README.md

-## Welcome! 👋
+## Welcome to the LEGO MindStorms RCX Hub! 👋

-This BrickBot organization contains projects related to the original Lego MindStorms set—the Lego MindStorms RCX!
+This BrickBot organization contains projects related to the original LEGO® MindStorms set—the LEGO® MindStorms RCX!

 A hacker community grew around the RCX—individuals intrigued by the capabilities and determined to push the limits of what was possible.
 Of a time before GitHub came to prominence as site for sharing open source projects, many of these RCX projects were scattered